 As I said, a lower pricing point doesn’t mean lower quality.
 The U Clip comes with very sharp stainless steel blades.
 They adjust from size #10 to #15 and #30 blade lengths, which allows for good customization with coat grooming.
 Wahl could’ve easily made this a fixed #10 blade, but the brand’s though of our grooming sessions.

 This clipper for dogs is a bit heavier at 1 lbs, but isn’t that bulky at 6.5″.
 The motor performs beyond expectations with its high speed of 7200 SPM.
 Remember, though: you’re limited to smaller dogs with fine to medium coats.
 Don’t mistake the motor’s power with it being able to treat thicker hair types.

-All said and done, though, if you’re looking for cheap best clippers for small dogs, you’ll love this model.
+All said and done, though, if you’re looking for cheap best dog clippers for your small adorable pets, you’ll love this model.
 With the dog grooming kit included, the U Clip is simply convenient, versatile and professional.

-Again, in line with your budget and preferences, I have prepared you three pet grooming scissors reviews.
-Every single set of these tools will serve you and your pooch impeccably!
+Again, in line with your budget and preferences, I have prepared you three best grooming scissors reviews for grooming your pets.
+Every single set of these best grooming scissors will serve you and your pooch impeccably!

 Alfheim pet grooming scissors

 You can’t ask for a more deluxe set of shears for dogs than this Alfheim treasure.
 It features a full suite of 4 pieces for all your needs.
 You get a 6″ inch set of cutting scissors, 6″ thinning scissors, 7″ up-curved scissors and again 7″ down-curved scissors.